A B C D E F G H I J M N O P R S T V W

 Compliance Objectives

 Objectives set in accordance with and in direct response to current laws and regulations.
-These objectives cover a wide range of legal requirements in such diverse areas as pricing, taxes, environmental regulations, employee safety, and international trade.
-Compliance objectives are also designed to ensure standards of conduct as well as policies and procedures in areas such as those concerned with employee communications, site inspections, and training.
+These objectives cover a wide range of legal requirements in diverse areas such as pricing, taxes, environmental regulations, employee safety and international trade.
+Compliance objectives are also designed to ensure standards of conduct and policies and procedures in areas such as those concerned with employee communications, site inspections and training.

 Computer Operations Controls